dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 1. Clone the project.

-2. Create folder for your new project.
+2. Create a folder for your new project.

 3. `cd <your project>`

-4. Copy contents of cloned project to your project.
+4. Copy contents of cloned project to your project folder.
 Rename all occurrences of words 'BasicFlaskApp', 'basicflaskapp', 'bafla' with names that relate to/reflect your project.
 Introduce your code/edits. <br> Update requirements.txt, if needed (you might require different set of Python packages in your app; example on how to update: `pip3 freeze > requirements.txt`).

 5. Once ready, do the test run (create Docker image, run Docker container, verify that web app works):